KosherBacon/JavaBitcoinTrader/README.md

 ## Configuration

-In the project folders, create a file titled application.conf.
+In the project folders, create a file titled `application.conf`.
 This is the file that will be read to get your api keys.

-For example, to setup the Bitfinex exchange, add the following to your application.conf:
+For example, to setup the Bitfinex exchange, add the following to your `application.conf`:

 ```
 bitfinex {